 - Publisher performance

 That will give you an overview of sales, help you see how specific affiliates contribute, and allow you to drill down to see the details of specific transactions.
 I spend most of my time in the Performance over time report, which gives a long term overview that can be drilled down by a selection of parameters and filtered by any date range you choose.

 Export for more detail

 Each of the reports above includes the option to export to a csv or Excel file.
 I recommend you try this – the excel download contains more columns and information than the on screen version.

 Awin has a track record of changing the information in the csv exports without telling affiliates.
 They usually leave the column in place, but stop filling it with information.

 It generally isn’t an issue unless you really stretch the limits of the system with automated processes and in-depth analysis (like I do).
-Just bear it in mind if you use the export files for things like your validation process.
+Just bear it in mind if you rely on the extra data for things like your validation process or automated reporting.

 If you have a full Awin account (not Awin Access) with an account manager you could try asking your AM to export the same file using their network login.
 Awin staff have superior access levels so the columns might still appear for them.

 The interface used to search for new and existing affiliates is quite old and it hasn’t aged well.
 You often receive either 1000s of results or none at all.